kirstywilliams/ruby-kata/README.md

 7. greet(name)

 	Write a method that takes one argument as name and then greets that name, capitalized and ends with an exclamation point.

+8. sumDigits(number)

+	Write a function named sumDigits which takes a number as input and returns the sum of the absolute value of each of the number's decimal digits.